 The purpose of an eDHR is to demonstrate that a device has been produced in accordance with its device master record (DMR).
-To do so, 21 CFR Part 820 requires that it include documented evidence – or point to the specific location – of the dates of manufacture, the quantity manufactured, the quantity released for distribution, acceptance records, labeling information, and unique device identifiers (UDI) or other control numbers for each batch, lot or unit that a device company produces.
+To do so, 21 CFR Part 820 requires that each DHR include, or refer to the location of, key pieces of information:

 These records, comprised of production travelers, SOPs and other documentation, require inputs from many workers, inputs which are often captured and stored in disparate systems that are managed by different departments or even different sites.
-Combined with the fact that all data entries and sign offs must be formatted in a compliant manner, maintaining a complete and orderly device history record can be an inefficient and cumbersome process rife with errors, particularly if you are using a paper-based or hybrid system.
-Manual device history record practices are not only inefficient and error prone, but they also make it difficult to keep pace with changing technologies and increasing quality and traceability requirements.
+Combined with the fact that all data entries and sign-offs must be formatted in a compliant manner, maintaining a complete and orderly device history record can be an inefficient and cumbersome process rife with errors, particularly if you are using a paper-based or hybrid system.
+Manual device history record practices are inefficient and error-prone, and they make it difficult to keep pace with changing technologies and shifting quality and traceability requirements.

 Centralizing and automating your device history record systems with an eDHR can help you to:

 To learn more about MasterControl’s electronic device history record and device master record software, please contact a MasterControl representative.